15 Ways Moving Companies Secretly Scam You

 "We guarantee customer satisfaction"

 The truth is that moving is a fairly uncommon event, which means you're not likely to be a repeat customer any time soon—and shady companies know that, says Britt LaLiberte of Dunmar Moving.
 And even if you are unhappy, chances are good you'll be living in another state with different laws, making it even harder to deal with your moving company.
 The best way to combat this is to be prepared and have realistic expectations.
 "Look for a mover who is telling you what is possible and not telling you what you want to hear," he says.
+You need to know about these 10 online scams, too.

 "I don't have my paperwork handy but I'm totally registered"

 "A mover or moving company should be registered with the Federal Motor Carrier Safety Administration (FMCSA) and should have a U.S. DOT number to prove it," says Ross Sapir, founder and CEO of Roadway Moving.
 "A good mover will volunteer this information.
 Run away from anyone who won't immediately provide it."
+Beware of these 10 phone call scams that can steal your money.

 "Just sign this, we'll fill out the rest later"

 Asking customers to sign a blank or incomplete contract is one of the primary ways dishonest movers con customers, according to Mr. Sapir.
 Make sure you get everything in writing—and read it—before inking your name on the dotted line.
+Find out the secrets home inspectors won't tell you.

 "We'll give you the cheapest rate"

 Finding the cheapest deal may work fine if you're buying beans or basketball tickets but when it comes to moving companies you get what you pay for, says Kate Windleton, moving expert for Strong Move.
 The internet is riddled with moving customers who took the cheapest deal only to have it turn out to be far more expensive in the end when things got broken or, worse, the company held their goods hostage.
 Instead, seek several quotes from reputable companies and if one is a far outlier, be very wary.
+Here are more sneaky "deals" that are secretly money scams.

 "All insurance is the same"